tjharrop/nsw-design-system/src/components/direction-links/content/_guidance.md

 Direction links have arrows to help users quickly understand what will happen when they click on a link.
 They help support the mental model the user has of moving through a flow, or around a page.

-**Default**

 Direction links comprise of bold text and an arrow indicating the direction, such as:

 * linking 'up' or 'down' within the page.
 * going 'back' to a parent page.
 * showing the 'next' or 'previous' pages.

-**Buttons**

-Sometimes direction is needed inside a form.
-Buttons offer a way to direct users to the next or previous section inside a form.

 **Arrow icons**